 Working predominantly with hand dyed fabrics, Janice designs and makes art textiles.
 She is influenced by her surroundings, places she has visited, particularly Japan and her thoughts.
 Her work often includes fabric dyed using shibori (resist dyed) techniques or vintage Japanese fabrics with some form of geometric piecing and machine quilting.
 Janice often works in a series, with a strong element of asymmetry in the design.

 "I have stitched in some form or another for most of my life, making my own clothes for many years and then making patchwork.
-I have an appreciation of and collection of old Japanese textiles, being very interested and a specialist is many of the techniques used to pattern these textiles such as shibori, katazome, dorozome (mud dyeing) kasuri weaving, roketzome, tsutsugaki and more.
+I appreciate and collect old Japanese textiles.
+I am very interested and specialize in many of the techniques used to pattern these textiles such as shibori, katazome, dorozome (mud dyeing) kasuri weaving, rōketsuzome, tsutsugaki and more.
 I am fascinated by the use of indigo – aizome and kakishibu (persimmon) in many of these techniques too."

 "I first became interested in Japanese textiles after seeing a kimono when I was a child.
 I was in awe of the colours and patterns.
 My interest was rekindled when I learned how to stitch sashiko (a Japanese Embroidery/Quilting technique) in the 1980s.
 I then went on to study traditional shibori (resist dyeing technique) whilst studying for the Diploma in Stitched Textiles.
 I wrote a bestselling book on shibori in 2006 which has been republish several times and is now in its third edition.
 2006 was my first visit to Japan as President of The Quilters' Guild of the British Isles, I accompanied quilts from the Guild collection to The Tokyo International Great Quilt Festival."